tomwhartung/jmws_wp_idmygadget_vqsg_ot/README.md

-# jmws_wp_vqsg_fs_idMyGadget
+# jmws_wp_vqsg_ot_idMyGadget

-This is the minimal WordPress theme built From Scratch, that is available from http://www.wpvisualquickstart.com/reference/our-theme/ .
+This is the minimal WordPress theme built from scratch, that is available from http://www.wpvisualquickstart.com/reference/our-theme/ .

 It is from the book WordPress Visual Quick Start Guide (I have the Second Edition).